Portugal: War over lithium behind the mountains | DW | 08.09.2021

 The northern Portuguese province of Tras-os-Montes is planning to extract lithium in an open-cast mine.
 But the locals in this sparsely populated and economically deprived region are putting up a fight.

-Birds are chirping, and the corn stands tall and can soon be harvested.
+Birds are chirping, and the corn stands tall ready to be harvested.
 A cow is grazing at the roadside while a shepherd is accompanying his sheep on their way to the pasture.
 There's no cloud in sight, only endless forests and huge letters reading "HELP," mown into flat broom shrubs and visible from a distance.

 This idyllic landscape near the village of Covas do Barroso is in danger of having to make way for open-cast lithium mining, ironically in the name of environment protection.
 The mine would extract a crucial raw material for the batteries of electric cars and thus contribute to reducing global CO2 emissions and Europe's dependence on lithium imports.